 Online publication of Project TABS (Torah and Biblical Scholarship), thetorah.com.
 December 2017.
 “Voice and Presence in the Genesis Apocryphon.”

 A Genius for Mentorship: A Forum in Honor of Ben Wright on his 65th Birthday.
 Ancient Jew Review.
 January 2018.

 ProjectsBooks forthcoming/in preparation

 Reframing Biblical Poetry.
 Anchor Bible Reference Library.
 Yale University Press.
 Under contract.

 Hebrew and Aramaic Writings about the Dead from Judah and Judea: Eighth cent.
 BCE through First cent.
 BCE.
 Writings from the Ancient World, Society of Biblical Literature.
 (With Matthew Suriano).
 Under contract.

-Upcoming lecture at Princeton University: “Solomonic Speech and the Self in Proverbs and Ecclesiastes.”
+Upcoming lecture at Princeton University: “Wisdom or deeds?
+Qohelet’s Voice and Solomon’s Annals.”
 Legendary Characters: Attribution and Personhood in Ancient Judaism.
 Program in Judaic Studies, Princeton University.
-April 28-29, 2019.
+April 29, 2019.